-Further, the outcome of the various investigations ongoing in the digital markets remains to be seen.
-These initial investigations will lay the foundation for the CCI's jurisprudence on digital markets.79
+Further, the outcome of the various ongoing investigations in the digital markets remains to be seen.
+These initial investigations will lay the foundation for the CCI's jurisprudence on digital markets.100

-Another, highly desirable regulatory advance is the CCI's implementation of penalty guidelines.
-While the Supreme Court's order in Excel Crop Care Ltd. v.
-Competition Commission of India & Anr80 currently guides the CCI's sanctioning, a set of comprehensive guidelines would ensure consistency and predictability in this regard.
+Another highly desirable regulatory advance is the CCI's implementation of penalty guidelines.
+While the Supreme Court's order in Excel Crop Care Ltd v.
+Competition Commission of India & Anr101 guides the CCI's sanctioning at present, a set of comprehensive guidelines would ensure consistency and predictability in this regard.

-The past year has been exceptional in all respects and the CCI has recognised this and factored it into its orders.
-However, the CCI is indisputably reverting to being a proactive regulator and this is demonstrated by the numerous market studies it has initiated, and by its cement sector dawn raids.
+The past two years have been exceptional in all respects and the CCI has recognised this and factored it into its orders.
+However, the CCI is indisputably reverting to being a proactive regulator and this is demonstrated by the numerous market studies it has initiated, and by its dawn raids in the cement sector and of beer and vegetable seed companies.
 Moreover, the NCLAT, the high courts and the Supreme Court continue to keep the CCI on track and ensure that it fulfils its mandate unimpeded.
 The coming years will certainly be the most challenging yet stimulating period for competition jurisprudence in India.

 1 Charanya Lakshmikumaran is a partner and Neelambera Sandeepan is a joint partner at Lakshmikumaran & Sridharan.